-Northern California Play Therapy Conference: Working with Aggression in Play Therapy (6/25) and Playing Perfectly (6/26)
+Northern California Play Therapy Conference KEYNOTE: Working with Aggression and Intensity in the Playroom

 Aggression is a part of play therapy and knowing how to make it therapeutic is often a challenge.
 Using neuroscience, come learn how to help your child clients work through their aggression and intense play leading to healing and transformation.